GM-Consult-Pty-Ltd/text_analysis/README.md

 # text_analysis

 Text analyzer that extracts tokens from text for use in full-text search queries and indexes.

-*THIS PACKAGE IS **PRE-RELEASE**, IN ACTIVE DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*

 ## Objective